sumandeb003/GraphGPS4HT/README.md

 ```
 ## Sep 2, 2023
 ### Loading Custom Datasets in PyG

-**PyTorch provides two data primitives that allow you to use pre-loaded datasets as well as your own data**:
+PyG is based on PyTorch. **PyTorch provides two data primitives that allow you to use pre-loaded datasets as well as your own data**:

   - **`torch.utils.data.Dataset`**: stores the samples and their corresponding labels. **PyTorch provides a number of pre-loaded datasets that subclass `torch.utils.data.Dataset` and implement functions specific to the particular data**.
 They have the `__getitem__` and `__len__` methods implemented.
   -  **`torch.utils.data.DataLoader`**: wraps an iterable around the `Dataset` to enable easy access to the samples.
 The datasets can all be passed to a `torch.utils.data.DataLoader` which can load multiple samples in parallel using `torch.multiprocessing` workers.

 All the datasets have almost similar API.
 They all have two common arguments: `transform` and `target_transform` to transform the input and the target, respectively. **You can also create your own datasets using the provided [base classes](https://pytorch.org/vision/stable/datasets.html#base-classes-datasets).**

+### Example

+Here is an example of how to load the Fashion-MNIST dataset from TorchVision.
+Fashion-MNIST consists of 60,000 training examples and 10,000 test examples.
+Each example comprises a 28×28 grayscale image and an associated label from one of 10 classes.
+We load the FashionMNIST Dataset with the following parameters:

+1. `root` is the path where the train/test data is stored
+2. `train` specifies training or test dataset
+3. `download=True` downloads the data from the internet if it’s not available at root
+4. `transform` and `target_transform` specify the feature and label transformations